 Who Should Perform Barbell Curls?

-The barbell curl can help increase overall arm and grip strength and upper body mass for strength, power and fitness athletes.
+The barbell curl can help increase overall arm and grip strength and upper body mass for strength, power, and fitness athletes.
 In addition, the barbell curl can be done to offer added injury resilience and performance training for lifters who may be susceptible to bicep and elbow injuries.

 Strength and Power Athletes

-Barbell Curl Sets, Reps, and Programming Recommendations
+Barbell Curl Sets, Reps, and Weight Recommendations

-Below are two (2) primary training goals and programming recommendations when programming barbell curls into training programs.
+Below are two primary training goals and programming recommendations when programming barbell curls into training programs.

 Barbell Curl Variations

-1. Eccentric Barbell Curls
+Eccentric Barbell Curls

-3. Seated Barbell Curls
+Seated Barbell Curl

 The seated curl is a partial range of motion barbell curl, as it often omits that bottom segment of the range of motion.
 This exerciser can be effective at increasing the loading on the bicep as well as isolating the upper aspects of the biceps.